fac-members/fac-slides/src/slides/term-1/support-circle-5/index.md

 ---

-It's pretty common as a developer to use the command line to create files, and for Git
+It's pretty common as a developer to use the command line rather than a GUI (Graphical User Interface)

 ---